ALVINdimpos/printf/README.md

 # _printf

-This is a project created by Abeeb Raheem and Georgina Kalu.

 The _printf() is a function that works like the printf() function in C standard library which performs formatted